-Learn how to get started with the data submission application and best practices for submitting data.
+Learn more about the data submission application and recommended best practices for submitting data.

-This five module training is a step-by-step course on how to submit your Inpatient, Emergency Department, or Ambulatory Surgery data to OSHPD through the MIRCal system.
-We strongly recommend that you take this training in order to become comfortable navigating through MIRCal.
+These videos are a step-by-step course on how to submit your Inpatient, Emergency Department, or Ambulatory Surgery data to OSHPD through the Medical Information Reporting for California (MIRCal) system.
+We recommend that you take this training in order to become familiar with navigating through the system.

 Review your DDR: Compare Past and Present#